iterative/dvc.org/content/blog/2022-05-06-end-to-end-computer-vision-api-part-3-remote-exp-ci-cd.md

   DVCLive and Iterative Studio.

-  In this final part, we will focus on leveraging cloud infrastructure with CML; enabling automatic reporting (with metrics, plots, and other visuals) for PRs; and the eventual deployment process.
+  In this final part, we will focus on leveraging cloud infrastructure with CML; enabling automatic reporting
+  (graphs, images, reports and tables with performance metrics) for PRs; and the eventual deployment process.

-picture: <TBD>
+picture: 2022-05-06/e2e-cv-pt3-cover.png
 author: alex_kim
 commentsUrl: https://discuss.dvc.org/t/end-to-end-computer-vision/1178
 tags: